Maximal-K/Paper_Code_EL_Reference/README.md

-The code shown is done by myself, not by the team.
+The codes shown are done by myself, not by the team.